justinnavarr0-ga/course-materials/unit-2/week-2/d10-testing-node-and-heroku-deployment/10.2-git-team-workflow/git-team-workflow.md

 ## Project Workflow

-For project 3 the process we'll be following is a version of the feature branch workflow.
+For project 2 the process we'll be following is a version of the feature branch workflow.

 ### Initial Set Up

-1. Create a GitHub Organization for your repos, and add collaborators as members of the organization.
+1. Create a GitHub Organization for your repo, and add collaborators as members of the organization.
 Their role must be set to **Owner**.
 To confirm that they have joined as owners, go to the "People" tab on your organization.
 If you need to change someone's role, you can do so by clicking the gear icon.